hansd8/transjakarta_module2/README.md

 Examined the usage patterns and revenue contributions by different payment methods.

 Key Insights
-Peak Hours: High demand during morning (5-9 AM) and evening (4-8 PM) peak hours on weekdays.
+Peak Hours: High demand during morning (5-9 AM) and evening (4-9 PM) peak hours on weekdays.
 Corridor Efficiency: Certain corridors have significantly higher usage, indicating potential for optimizing less-used routes.
 Stop Analysis: Busiest stops are key revenue generators and require targeted resource allocation.
-Demographics: Balanced gender distribution with a higher proportion of users aged 26-50.
+Demographics: Balanced gender distribution with a higher proportion of users aged 26-35 and 36-50.
 Different banks show varying levels of usage and revenue contribution.

 Recommendations
 Optimize High-Demand Corridors & Stops: Allocate and more resources and shift resources to improve services at high-demand stops and corridors to maximize revenue and minize fixed costs.